MrKylinGithub/Thinking-In-Game-Development/guide-to-cocos-cyberpunk/02-structure-of-project/en.md

 Before we begin, it's better to spend a few minutes to play it.
 So you can get a feel for what it looks like.

-1. Open the **scene-game-start** scene and click on the preview button to enter the game, , you will see as below.
+1. Open the scene named **scene-game-start** and click on the preview button to run the game, you will see the following screen.
 ![02.png](images/02.png)

-2. Click **START** button, move on to the gameplay.
+2. Click the **START** button, proceed to the gameplay.
 ![03.png](images/03.png)

 3. There is a camera that guides you through the entire scene.
 You can click on the "START" button to begin playing.